 I’ve known that I wanted to work in nonprofit management since seventh grade when it became clear that a calling to serve for me meant outreach and behind the scenes mission-focused work.
 Having such clarity at such a young age, what didn’t become clear was where within the nonprofit world I should serve - hence heading right off to grad school after undergrad.
 I always figured something in social services and ignored healthcare (skipping those sections in my graduate school reading – ha!).
 Yet, here I am.
 I worked in a hospital setting for six and a half years and now work for an education and awareness cancer organization.
 I have found a passion for healthcare and the people in it.
 I just didn’t want to face up to it and my intimate connection to it early on.
 So now, I have a daily relationship with cancer instead of pretending it isn’t right there along beside me, in waiting.

-Christina Lizaso, Community Engagement Analyst for the National Ovarian Cancer Coalition, could be described by the labels associated with those touched by cancer: co-vivor, previvor, fighter, etc. but by her own description, she is a mom to two sweeties, a wife, and a community engagement professional whose life has been touched - and given purpose - by cancer.
+Christina Lizaso, could be described by the labels associated with those touched by cancer: co-vivor, previvor, fighter, etc. but by her own description, she is a mom to two sweeties, a wife, and a community engagement professional whose life has been touched - and given purpose - by cancer.
 Follow her on twitter: @btrfly12

 Don't forget to join us on September 11,2013 at 9pm EST for the #gyncsm chat.